Chris Rutkowski

 ChrisatAirtime1

-On June 10, 2008, I recorded 7 tracks with Heather Ramsay, an excellent jazz singer who is at the beginning of what surely will be a terrific career.
+In the summer of 2008, I recorded 13 tracks with Heather Ramsay, an excellent jazz singer who is at the beginning of what surely will be a terrific career.
+The CD, So Many Stars was released at the Jazz Kitchen in Indianapolis in November, 08.
 In addition to having a great voice and technique, Heather has an impressive stylistic range.
 The session included barn-burners like "Avalon", swingers like Ellington's "Love You Madly", R & B classics like Stevie Wonder's early hit (and Barack Obama theme song) "Signed, Sealed, Delivered" and Brazilian pieces like "Mas Que Nada" and "So Many Stars".

-Also featured on the session were first-call Indianapolis legends bassist Frank Smith and drummer Kenny Phelps-who flat-out smoked!
+Also featured on the session were first-call Indiana legends bassist Frank Smith, drummer Kenny Phelps, and saxophonist Tom Walsh-who flat-out smoked!
 The studio was Airtime, nestled in the hills of Bloomington, IN.
 In addition to the expert engineering, Airtime is blessed with one of the finest pianos anywhere, a 7' 4" Yamaha Conservatory Grand, immaculately maintained.

 On March 25, 2008, the Concerto for Alto Saxophone and Wind Ensemble received its first premier from the Wind Ensemble of the Jacobs School of Music at Indiana University.
 The soloist was Thomas Walsh, the commission coordinator.
 Stephen Pratt led the excellent ensemble in a terrific performance of the piece, all the more impressive given the very ambitious program, and the fact that the last movement was only seen by the group a week before the concert.
 Peter Jacobi, classical music critic of the Bloomington Herald Times reviewed the performance.